 Sponsorships for children and young people in Kenya

-But: the school fees of 30 euros per year and the school uniforms have to be paid by the children or their families.
-And that's where the problem starts: on average, a family has 8 - 12 children.
-And little or no income.
+However, the children and their families must pay the school fees of €30 per year and for the school uniforms.
+And that's where the problem begins: on average, a family has 8–12 children and little or no income.
 So there are two hurdles to overcome:

-Sponsorships are currently being sought for these people:
+Sponsors are currently being sought for these people:

 Pendo